ContactEngineering/Adhesion/README.md

 Do just once, or if you have added/removed classes or methods.
 In case of the latter, be sure to remove the previous source before: ```rm -rf source/```
 - Build html files: ```make html```
 - The resulting html files can be found in the ```Adhesion/docs/_build/html/``` folder.
 Root is ```Adhesion/docs/_build/html/index.html```.

+For convenience, all these steps are implemented in `compile_doc.sh`.

 Funding
 -------